harshadakhorgade/CICD_Project/README.md

-Absolutely!
-Here’s a **professional, clear, and beautifully structured `README.md`** file for your project, explaining the **production-level CI/CD pipeline using GitHub Actions, Docker Hub, and AWS EC2**, step by step.
+# 🚀 Production-Ready Django App with CI/CD on AWS EC2 using GitHub Actions & Docker Hub
 ---

 ```markdown